 USyd Indigenous Applicants Entry Requirements

-The USyd Medical Course offers an Indigenous Facilitated Admission Pathway for applicants with a bachelor’s degree and a valid GAMSAT score.
-This specific pathway is also available to Australian citizens of rural origin defined by the Australian Government.
+The USyd Medical Course offers an Indigenous Facilitated Admission Pathway for applicants with a bachelor's degree and a valid GAMSAT score.
+This specific pathway is also available to Australian citizens of rural origin as defined by the Australian Government.

 Domestic Applicants USyd Medicine Admission Process